joshi-rutuja/flutter-docker/README.md

-# CICD on GCP for a flutter app
+# CICD on GCP for a Flutter app

 This is a step by step guide to Continuously Integrate and Continuously Deploy your application on Cloud Run